electrikmilk/cherri/compiler/actions.md

 The `defaultValue` takes an `actionArgument`, you must give a value type and value.
 This defines a default value if no value is specified, to require a value, simply don't define this field.
 Default values should only be given after any required values otherwise they are pointless.

+Optional tells Cherri that this parameter is completely optional for this action.
+It will not write a key value pair for this parameter if it is optional and has no value or default value.

+Do not use `optional` and `defaultValue` in tandem, it's pointless.

 The `key` is used if there is no need to process arguments when the action is called.
 If you use `key` to specify the key of this action parameter, do not add a call to the action definition, otherwise this is pointless and will be ignored.